 1. Guru Indian & Pakistani Cuisine

-Total cost for a dinner for two here during happy hour?
-Only $12 without drinks.
-Not too bad.
+What was the total cost for a dinner for two here during happy hour?
+Only 40 soles / 12 usd without drinks.
+Not too bad at all!

 2. Shimaya Ramen

-The ambiance is also great and the place was packed when we went on a Sunday afternoon.
-The restaurant was so delicious, we ate there more than once during out month long stay.
+The ambiance is also great at Shimaya Ramen and the place was packed when we went on a Sunday afternoon.
+The restaurant was so delicious, we ate there more than once during our month long stay.
 Oops 🙂

 3. Quintessence Tea Shop